maklorgw2/gw2clipboard/README.md

 * PVE: Raids
 * PVE: Other

-Any unknown new maps are allocated as PvE.
+Any unknown new maps are allocated as PvE: Other.

 ### Configuration
 There are three main configuration files: